 Below are the steps to hide a column in Google Sheets:

 - Select the entire column (or columns) you want to hide.
 To do this, click on the column header at the top of the working area

 The above steps would hide the selected column.

-The above steps also work for a range of columns and even non-contiguous columns.
+The above steps also work for a range of columns, grouped rows and columns, and even non-contiguous columns.